The National Collection of Type Cultures is one of four Culture Collections of Public Health England.

 The NCTC collection, which is certified to BS EN ISO 9001:2008, supplies nearly 5100 type and reference bacterial strains - many of medical, scientific and veterinary importance worldwide.
 Our strains support academic, health, food and veterinary institutions and are used in microbiology laboratories in a range of different sectors and in research institutes worldwide.
 All are available in a freeze-dried (lyophilised) format.

 Founded in 1920, NCTC is the longest-established collection of its type anywhere in the world, and also serves as a United Nations Educational, Scientific and Cultural Organization (UNESCO) Microbial Resource Centre (MIRCEN).

 NCTC provides a range of associated services which include an International Depository Authority (IDA) patent depository for bacterial cultures.

-NCTC is one of four culture collections that constitute the Culture Collections of Public Health England and has access to the wide-ranging expertise of an internationally-renowned body of specialists in clinical, food, water and environmental microbiology, genomics and proteomics, from across the wider PHE organisation.
+NCTC has access to the wide-ranging expertise of an internationally-renowned body of specialists in clinical, food, water and environmental microbiology, genomics and proteomics, from across the wider PHE organisation.

 Please confirm your country of origin from the list below.